-Tenapanor, if approved, would be the first therapy for phosphate management that is not a phosphate binder.
-As tenapanor is a novel, potent, small molecule that is dosed as a single pill, twice-daily, we believe, tenapanor could greatly improve patient adherence and compliance and free patients from having to take multiple pills before every meal.
+Tenapanor, if approved, would be the first therapy for phosphate management that blocks phosphorus absorption at the primary pathway of uptake.
+It is not a phosphate binder.
+Tenapanor is a novel, potent, small molecule, that has been shown in the phase 3 studies to treat hyperphosphatemia as monotherapy and as a dual mechanism approach.
+Additionally, we believe tenapanor could greatly improve patient adherence and compliance with one single pill dosed twice daily in contrast to current therapies where typically multiple pills are taken before every meal.